JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-22-adjective-endings-in-german.md

 There are three kinds of adjective endings in German: **strong**, **weak**, and **mixed**.

-Understanding these adjective endings in German is essential for mastering adjective usage, as the endings depend on the **presence and type of article** and the **case, gender, and number** of the noun being described.
+Understanding these adjective endings in German is essential for mastering adjective usage, as the endings depend on the **presence/absence and type of article** and the **case, gender, and number** of the noun being described.
 Here's an overview:

 #### 1. **Strong Adjective Endings**
-- Used **without an article** or when the noun is not preceded by a definite/indefinite article (e.g., with possessive pronouns or no determiner at all).
+- Used **without an article**.
 - The adjective takes the **strong endings** to indicate the case, gender, and number clearly.

 | **Case**      | **Masculine** | **Feminine** | **Neuter** | **Plural**  |